-After your initial size-up of the fire and/or transfer of command from an initial attack IC, answer the following questions.
+After your initial size-up of the fire and/or transfer of command from an initial attack Incident Commander, answer the following questions.
 Repeat this analysis whenever there is a change, or predicted change, in fire conditions.

 - Do you have a current fire weather forecast for the fire location?

 - Is the observed fire weather consistent with the forecast?

 - Have you established a new organizational structure and communicated it to the other forces associated with the fire?

 - Can you control the fire with the resources available (either on the incident or soon to be on the incident) under expected conditions?

 - Have you developed a plan to attack the fire?

 - Anchor points.

 - Have you communicated this to all personnel assigned to the incident, including new arrivals?